 Schoenherr has had conversations with DEQ, who said that people will do anything.
 But it’s more of a safety issue.

-Goosen said that lake levels on Torch Lake are constant, but not on Lake Michigan.
+Goosen said that lake levels on Torch Lake are managed, but not on Lake Michigan.

 Grobbel said to consider that State has jurisdiction over water’s edge.
 A four foot walkway is okay, but nothing wider.